 In the normal course of business, the Company enters into underwriting commitments.
-There were no open commitments on September 30, 2023.
+There are \$280 in open commitments at September 30, 2024.

 Litigation

 In accordance with the provisions of ASC 450, Contingencies ("ASC 450"), the Company accrues for a litigation-related liability when the assessed likelihood of realizing a future loss is probable and the amount of loss can be reasonably estimated.
 In applying these principles, the information available may indicate that the estimated amount of loss is within a range of amounts.
 When an amount within a range of loss is identified as the most likely result within the range, that amount is accrued by the Company.